Adarsha23/60-Days-Challenge/notes.md

    - The max-width property is used to set the maximum width of an element.
    - It comes in handy when the browser window is smaller than the width of the element.
    - If you for some reason, use both the width and the max-width on the same element, and the value of the max-width is smaller than the value of the width, the max-width will be used (and not the width).

+# Day 07 - Learning Basic CSS
+### 1. CSS Box Model
+1. The CSS box model is essentially a box that wraps around every HTML element.
+2. It consists of: margins, borders, padding, and the actual content.
+3. The box model allows us to add a border around elements, and to define space between elements.